tony-aw/tinycodet/README.md

 #> methods will work like normally.
 ```

-Notice that the messages explain which package will overwrite what
+Notice that the messages explain which package will overwrite what.

 Now you can of course use those loaded packages as one would normally do
 when using a package alias.